In this introduction about composing music you will learn about melody and harmony concepts such as chord tones, passing

 The song structure and related areas

 When you are composing a song, it is often enough to stay in one or two keys throughout the song.
 A typical song starts in one key and stays in it, or, changes key somewhere in the song and most often return to the original key before the end.

-In popular music, a typical song structure could be something like this:
+In popular music, a typical song structure can be something like this:

 The verses approximately consist of three to six lines and usually with different lyrics.
 The choruses tend to use fewer lines and often repeats the same lyrics.

 So, you got a melody and need some harmony?

 There are more than one way to create harmony; two common ways are counterpoints or chords.
 We are taking the easiest route and choose chords.

 Once again, there is more than one way to add chords to a melody.
 Since this is only an introduction in music composition we are satisfied with two rules: 1) add chords in which the second or third note is the same as the melody note; 2) don’t add chords to every melody note, one or two in every bar are often advisable.